 Keeping your balance

-In general, it’s a good idea to rebalance your portfolio at least once a year.
-When you rebalance, you’re selling your higher-priced investments and buying more of your lower priced ones.
+In general, it may be a good idea to rebalance your portfolio at least once a year.
+Rebalancing involves selling the higher-priced investments and buying lower priced ones.
 Why does this make sense?
 For starters, you’re sticking to the old adage of buy low, sell high.

-If this sounds like a headache to you, check out some of the employer retirement plans and Individual Retirement Accounts (IRAs) that offer automatic rebalancing.
+If this sounds like a headache to you, there are some plans that offer automatic rebalancing.
 This makes it easier to stay on track.
 Target date funds also offer automatic rebalancing as part of their simple, hands-off approach.

 Stick to your guns

-Choose an asset allocation that aligns with your long-term goals and keep it steady by rebalancing regularly.
-As your needs and risk tolerance change, make tweaks as needed to stay in control.
+It may help to choose an asset allocation that aligns with your long-term goals and keep it steady by rebalancing regularly.
+As your needs and risk tolerance change, you may find it beneficial to make tweaks as needed to stay in control.
 And as always, a Voya Financial Advisors retirement consultant will be happy to help you along the way.

 1Stocks are more volatile than bonds, and portfolios with a higher concentration of stocks are more likely to experience greater fluctuations in value than portfolios with a higher concentration in bonds.
 Foreign stocks and small and midcap stocks may be more volatile than large cap stocks.
 Investing in bonds also entails credit risk and interest rate risk.
 Generally investors with longer timeframes can consider assuming more risk in their investment portfolio.